Leibniz-HBI/factli/README.md

   --end_date TEXT      End Date(newer), Format=YYYY-MM-DD, if not given
                        defaults to current date --log_level TEXT     Level of output detail (DEBUG, INFO, WARNING, ERROR).
                        Warnings and Errors are               always logged in respective log-files `errors.log` and `warnings.log`.
                        Default: ERROR
   --log_file TEXT      Path to logfile.
 Defaults to standard output.
+  --sched TEXT         If given, waits "sched" hour(s) and then repeats.
+  --notify TEXT        If given, notify email address in case of unexpected
+                       errors.
+Needs further setup.
+See README.
   --help               Show this message and exit.
 ```
+Email notifications with the `-n` argument use [yagmail](https://pypi.org/project/yagmail/).
 ## Output

 Output of get_posts.py stores the raw JSON response in the following folder structure: